eaprelsky/infodynamics/book/16_the_information_universe.md

 ## Epilogue: The Continuing Journey

-Information physics is not a conclusion but a beginning.
+Information dynamics is not a conclusion but a beginning.
 This framework for understanding consciousness as electrical information processing opens infinite avenues for research, development, and discovery.

 As you continue your journey as a conscious electrical system, remember that every moment of awareness, every flash of insight, every act of understanding contributes to the universe's growing self-knowledge.